limbonaut/limbo_console/README.md

 > 🛈 LimboConsole can be added as a Git submodule

-Place the source code in the `res://addons/limbo_console/` directory, and enable this plugin in the project settings.
-Toggle the console with the `~` key (this can be changed in the Input Map tab in the project settings).
+Place the source code in the `res://addons/limbo_console/` directory, and enable this plugin in the project settings, then reload the project.
+Toggle the console with the `grave accent` key (the key to the left of the `1` key).
+This can be changed in the Input Map tab in the project settings.

 Adding a new command is quite simple: